Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 - So `this.` allows us to define instance variables.
 But what does `this` refer to?
 - The keyword `this` refers to the **current instance** of the class.

+### Capture constructor params
-In the previous lesson, we learned how to create instance variables that had a hardcoded value.
+- In the previous lesson, we learned how to create instance variables that had a hardcoded value.
 In this lesson, we will create instance variables and assign them to the parameter(s) received in the constructor.
 Here's how:
 ```javascript
 // class definition
 class User {